 Open a console window on the Management Node VM.

-If your Management Node is deployed on AWS or Azure, use an SSH client to access the Management Node, supplying your private key file if appropriate.
+If your Management Node is deployed on Azure, AWS, GCP or Oracle, use an SSH client to access the Management Node, supplying your private key file if appropriate.

 - At the login prompt, log in as admin.

 - If requested, enter the operating system password created when the installation wizard was run.
-If you did not get as far as creating a new password, you will be asked to create one now.
+If you did not get as far as creating a new password, you are asked to create one now.

-If your Management Node is deployed on AWS or Azure, you will be prompted again for the admin password.
+If your Management Node is deployed on Azure, AWS, GCP or Oracle, you are prompted again for the admin password.

 (Note that the steps described above can vary slightly depending on whether it is a cloud or server-based deployment, and whether you previously completed all of the installation wizard steps.)